 The former First Lady was unquestionably a difficult woman, who could be imperious and demanding, along with a hefty dose of self-pity.
 Now living in close quarters, those failings began to rile the young Mrs. Robert Lincoln.
-It did not take long before the young mother packed up, took little “Mamie” and went on an extended visit to her own parents in Iowa.
+It did not take long before the young mother packed up, took little “Mamie” and went on an extended visit to her own parents.
 Exactly what that straw was (if indeed there was a single issue), has never been determined.
 It was obvious, however, that no house was large enough for two Mary Lincolns.

 It was a bad time for everyone.
 Young Tad sickened and died before his eighteenth birthday.
 Once again, a grieving and hysterical mother was plunged into deep despair.
 Once again it would be Robert Lincoln who would accompany a casket back to Springfield, Illinois, and he would go alone.
 His mother was overcome and prostrate.
 His wife was unavailable.
 She had made it very clear that she would not return as long as her mother-in-law was there.